Skiing at Saint John's

 - If you must walk on the groomed ski trails, please walk on the edge of the ski trail opposite the classical track.

 - The Boardwalk Loop, Logging Loop, the Chapel Trail, and the SE side of the Old Entrance Road are not groomed for skiing and are perfect for walking.
 View a Trail Map.

 - The woods and trails are plentiful for sharing.
 Thanks for your help keeping the ski trails great for skiing!

 Support the ski trails...

-- The ski trails are groomed for the benefit of the ski team, faculty, staff, students, members of the CSB and SJU communities, and the Arboretum.
+- The ski trails are groomed for the benefit of the ski team, faculty, staff, students, members of the CSB and SJU communities, and Outdoor University members.
 All of the grooming is performed by volunteer efforts of a few individuals plus the help of a student employee.

-- We collect no trail fees, yet if you are not part of CSB/SJU/OSB I ask that you join the Saint John's Arboretum at the $40 Supporting yearly membership level.
+- We collect no trail fees, yet if you are not part of CSB/SJU/OSB I ask that you join the Saint John's Outdoor University at the $40 Family yearly membership level.